martinfuchs/DepthKit/README.md

 http://www.rgbdtoolkit.com + http://rgbd.tumblr.com/

-RGBDToolkit is reRelease v.
-004 for Mac OS X Released on December 7th 2012
+RGBDToolkit is in prerelease v.
+004 for Mac OS X and Windows Released on December 21st 2012

 The original manual was graciously written by the wonderful and talented video artist i.m klif (http://vimeo.com/32631165) during our Resonate workshop in Belgrade, Serbia on March 16th 2012.
 Subsequent versions edited by James George.